Seattle Schools Offering Management Courses

 Schools near Seattle offer courses in management for a variety of industries, including business, energy, and construction.
 This article highlights the required coursework in programs available at three colleges; it also features a table of facts and figures for each school.
 Some details on additional institutions offering relevant programs in the area are included as well.

-- Bellevue College, located 11 miles from central Seattle, offers a certificate program in project management, an associate's degree program in business management, and a bachelor's degree program that focuses on healthcare management.
+- Bellevue College, located nine miles from central Seattle, offers a certificate program in project management, an associate's degree program in business management, and a bachelor's degree program that focuses on healthcare management.

 Comparison of Schools